Our Process

 Did You Know...

-By limiting ourselves to only the most general elements, we focus on the structure, functionalities, and method of operation.
-We think about the optimal use of space, not aesthetics, which, while important, does not determine usability and user experience.
+By limiting yourself to only the most general elements, you focus on the structure, functionalities, and method of operation.
+You think about the optimal use of space, not aesthetics, which, while important, doesn't determine usability and user experience.

-Wireframe also allows you to predict and plan the paths that users will use.
-And most importantly, even at this early stage of work, we have the opportunity to improve experience and usability.
+Creating wireframes also allows you to predict and plan the paths that users will use.
+Most importantly, you can improve the user experience and usability even at this early stage of work.

 A high-fidelity wireframe is much more complex, detailed, refined, and similar to the final product's appearance.
-Realistic color schemes, text, and specified distance ratios between elements allow evaluation of the aesthetic layer as well.
+Realistic color schemes, text, and specified distance ratios between elements also allow evaluation of the aesthetic layer.
+Therefore, a high-fidelity wireframe containing high-fidelity design elements becomes a mockup.

-Its relevance to the content of a site, product, or industry.
-Also, its complementarity with the Design System (if the organization has one).
+The high-fidelity wireframe is relevant to the content of a site, product, or industry and complementary to the organization's design system (if it has one).

-While low-fidelity models are created at an early stage of work, high-fidelity models are presented at a very advanced stage before coding.
+While low-fidelity models are created early in the work, high-fidelity models are presented at a very advanced stage before coding.

-With their help, it is possible to conduct user testing and collect much more valuable feedback.
+With their help, it's possible to conduct user testing and collect much more valuable feedback.

-Although wireframes give the impression of being created "on the fly," their preparation must be preceded by an analysis of the brief and expectations.
+Although wireframes seem to be created "on the fly," their preparation must begin with analyzing the brief and expectations.

 Comprehensive functional guidelines for information architecture, interface type, and navigation path allow you to rank individual elements.